Celebrations in August honor the following:

 Communications & PR

-Temple Beth Tikvah is pleased to welcome our newest members:
+Temple Beth Tikvah is pleased to welcome our newest member:

 August Calendar of Events